abrahamTech/MongoDB-BasicTopics/README.md

 # MongoDB-BasicTopics
-This is my personal repo to learn the basic topics of MongoDb and how to intall MongoDB Server
+This is my personal repo to learn the basic topics of MongoDb and how to intall MongoDB Server.

+Transform the JSON files to BSON files

 Video Link: https://www.youtube.com/watch?v=lWMemPN9t6Q